Survival Architecture and the Art of Resilience

 October 15, 2022 through January 8, 2023

-What does home mean to you?
-The question lies at the center of the new exhibit coming to the High Desert Museum, Survival Architecture and the Art of Resilience.
-It features the ideas of artists, designers and engineers looking to the future and considering what human shelters might look like in the face of challenges like climate change.
+In the wake of a disaster, what would home look like?
+The question lies at the center of a new exhibit coming to the High Desert Museum, Survival Architecture and the Art of Resilience.
+It features the ideas of artists, designers and engineers looking to the future and considering what human shelters might look like in the face of challenges.

-Survival Architecture evaluates two- and three-dimensional designs from four perspectives – circular, portability, visionary and resilience.
+Survival Architecture showcases two- and three-dimensional designs from four perspectives – circular, portability, visionary and resilience.
 Circular structures are created from materials that can be reused indefinitely.
 Portability makes designs versatile.
-The exhibit highlights visionary concepts that change the way we think about shelters.
+The exhibit highlights visionary concepts that address the way we think about shelters in the face of climate change.
 The resilience of designs is also examined, as some objects can adapt to dynamic environments.

 In the exhibit, film and photographs depicting the effects of environmental stresses on traditionally designed architecture are shown alongside innovative solutions with common materials such as cardboard and aluminum.
-Survival Architecture includes a piece by Tina Hovespian titled Cardborigami.
+For instance, Survival Architecture includes a piece by Tina Hovespian titled Cardborigami.
 The unique, three-dimensional structure is a shelter big enough for two people, sustainable and naturally insulated.
-ZO-loft Architecture and Design presents a rolling aluminum frame with expandable polyester resin tents with the ability to provide insulation from recycled materials.

 The exhibit is possible with support from

 Click here to discover everything you need to know about your visit to the High Desert Museum!

 “Our communities are not immune to changes, as environmental shifts are affecting the High Desert, too, including extreme wildfire and drought.
 Yet human resilience is a central theme that I hope visitors will see in Survival Architecture.”

 – Museum Donald M. Kerr Curator of Natural History Hayley Brazier